 This is where this academic discussion of doctrine starts to deeply affect the lives of real people.
 We struggle with suffering - we always have done - but, almost without exception, when people talk about 'the problem of suffering' and how it is impossible to square the fact of suffering with belief in God, the sort of God they have in mind is the God of Augustine, not the God of the Bible.

 Sovereignty is not the only relevant concept, although it tends to be the most prominent in many traditions because of the place it occupies in Augustine's and Calvin's teachings.
 The Bible also talks about God's will, God's purpose, God's plans and so on.
 It is easy to assume that these passages support Augustine's teaching, but they actually give us a very different picture of God.

 The Bible is clear that God has a plan - but not everything that happens is part of this plan.
-We sin, we make mistakes; at times, we participate in God's plan, at other times we get in the way of them.
+We sin, we make mistakes; at times, we participate in God's plan, at other times we get in the way.
 The narrative around Jesus' birth is a good example of the way these things work.
 Here are some of the details we are told.

 - It is God's plan that the Messiah should be born in Bethlehem.

-- Gabriel approaches Mary and tells her that God wants her to be the mother of the Messiah.
-This is a difficult and dangerous task: it requires courage.
+- Gabriel approaches Mary and tells her that God wants her to be the mother of the Messiah - a difficult and dangerous task requiring courage.

 - Mary responds in faith and obedience, and becomes part of God's plan.